RayHightower/RayHightower.com/_posts/2017-07-25-a-business-view-of-ruby-on-rails.markdown

 * Attend a conference.
 [WindyCityRails](http://windycityrails.com) is the one that we run.
 There are several solid Ruby and Rails conferences around the world.

-### Next Step

-If you have a Rails app that needs improvement, or if you have a business idea that could benefit from Rails, we invite you to contact [8th Light](http://8thlight.com).
-We look forward to hearing from you.